VesperQuartz/payhub/README.md

 5. **Dispute Resolution System**

-   - We use `useDebugTraceBlockByNumber` to verify transaction details and also becaue block number is better than using transaction hash because of the length of the transaction hash.
+   - We use `useDebugTraceBlockByNumber` to verify transaction details and also because block number is better than using transaction hash `debug_traceTransaction` because of the length of the transaction hash.
    - The system allows merchants to:
      - Enter transaction block numbers
      - View transaction details (amount, sender, receiver)